Arka21Pal/SDN-project-firewall-traffic/git-help.md

-# Remember that not all branches have to remain complacent with each other. `breaking` might have the most commits, `dev` will have the bleeding edge, but relatively stable commits. `main` will have older code, which will be rebased on a specified schedule.
+# Remember that not all branches have to remain complacent with each other.
+We will merge/cherry-pick commits from the branch we're on, to the main branch, as soon as we confirm that it is stable.

 # pushing to a private git repo.